 However, you may seek medical care if your baby’s eye-rolling movements become too frequent and they begin to display any signs of neurological disorders.

 Explore more about the possible causes, signs and symptoms, warning signs, and facts to remember about eye-rolling in babies.

 Why Do Babies Roll Their Eyes While Sleeping?

 Eye rolling tends to happen during the transitional time between sleep and wakefulness.
-You may often notice eye-rolling when your baby falls asleep or while breastfeeding.
-It can be slow, repeated opening and closing of the eyes.
+You may often notice eye-rolling when they fall asleep or while breastfeeding.
+It can be slow, repeated opening and closing, or blinking of the eyes.
 While breastfeeding does not cause eye-rolling in babies, most moms often observe their little ones close their eyes during nursing sessions.

 Neurological disorders, head injuries, hypoglycemiaiXA condition where the blood sugar level in the body is below the normal range (low blood sugar), fever, etc. may cause seizure-related eye-rolling in many babies.
 Younger babies may roll their eyes since they have poor eye muscle control and developing brain functions.
-Whereas, it couldbe more likely due to pathology in a ten-month-old baby who has developed reasonable control over the eye muscles.
+Whereas, it could be more likely due to pathology in a ten-month-old baby who has developed reasonable control over the eye muscles.